nickvourd/Windows-Local-Privilege-Escalation-Cookbook/README.md

 ## Vulnerabilities

-This cheatsheet presents the following Windows vulnerabilities:
+This CookBook presents the following Windows vulnerabilities:

 - [AlwaysInstallElevated](#alwaysinstallelevated)